philipcwhite/MonitoringServer/README.md

 4. Compile the service and installer for the MonitoringCollectorWS project or use the binary release.

 5. Run the MonitoringCollectorWS installer.
+Run the MonitoringDataEngine installer.

 6. The Collector needs access to read and write to the installation folder.
 You must grant the "Network Service" account these rights.